elastic/apm/specs/agents/tracing-distributed-tracing.md

 Error objects will also include the `trace_id` (optional), an `id` (which in the case of errors is 128 bits, encoded as 32 hexadecimal digits), a `transaction_id`, and a `parent_id` (which is the `id` of the transaction or span that caused the error).
+If an error occurs outside of the context of a transaction or span, these fields may be missing.

 #### Flags